pxr687/fix_my_API/README.md

 <img width="600" height="800" alt="image" src="https://github.com/pxr687/fix_my_API/blob/96d046a2a7898ce6c8998ad463978d163e4cc462/quotable_issues_2.jpg" />

-To fix this, you may want to look at: https://zenquotes.io

-...this is another API which can get a random quote.
+To fix this, you may want to look for another API which can get a random quote.

-To fix your app - so that it displays a random quote - you will need to alter your code so that the app uses the new API... **DO THIS WITHOUT USING AI**...
+To fix your app - so that it displays a random quote - you will need to alter your code so that the app uses your new API... **DO THIS WITHOUT USING AI**...

 Let me know if you get it working - if you cannot, then I will show you the solution at the end of the session: